This diversity collection is geared towards younger students and helping them recognize and embrace differences among their classmates.

-- After reading the story ask, “Do you think it is ok that Lena and her friends are different colors?”
+- After reading the story ask, “Do you think it is okay that Lena and her friends are different colors?”

 Lead a class discussion on foods that each child’s skin can be compared to.
 Create a class book using our ABOUT ME page.
 Students will share their name and the food they can compare their skin color to.
 Have students draw a picture of themselves or take a photo to add that emphasizes the color.

-We have created this anchor chart to help children get started.
+We have created an anchor chart that might help children get started.
 I am the color of… Anchor Chart

 The Skin You Live In